 Nutrition Volunteer Projects in Peru

-- Role: To work alongside local technicians and a nutritionist focusing on the issues of malnutrition and food insecurity in local communities, including early stimulation and care
+- Role: To work alongside local nurses focusing on the issues of malnutrition and food insecurity in local communities

 - Types of placements: Rural communities and workshops in small towns in the cloud forest

-- Requirements: Volunteers must speak Spanish to an intermediate level
+- Requirements: Volunteers must speak Spanish to an advanced level or add on a language course to their placement if they are at an intermediate level

 - Price: From